mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 deviceId | Internal Id to identify the actual biometric device within the device service. deviceSubId | Allowed values are 1, 2 or 3.
 The device sub id could be used to enable a specific module in the scanner appropriate for a biometric capture requirement.
 Device sub id is a simple index which always starts with 1 and increases sequentially for each sub device present.
 In case of Finger/Iris its 1 for left slap/iris, 2 for right slap/iris and 3 for two thumbs/irises.
 The device sub id should be set to 0 if we don't know any specific device sub id (0 is not applicable for fingerprint slap). timeout | Max time after which the stream should close.
 This is an optional parameter and by default the value will be 5 minutes.
 All timeouts are in milliseconds. dimensions | This is an optional parameter for handling specific requirements such as photo stream during exception.
-Please refer to the stream frame guidelines.
+Please refer to the stream frame guidelines.<br><br>Format: mmmm.
+For example, value 6040 denotes 60mm(width) X 40mm(height) of the stream window.

 #### Device Stream Response
 Live video stream with quality of 3 frames per second or more using [M-JPEG](https://en.wikipedia.org/wiki/Motion_JPEG).